Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

-The paper will look at weekly topics on Tongan culture presented in two 50 minute lectures.
+The paper will look at weekly topics on Tongan language and culture presented in two 50 minute lectures.
 Weekly 50 minute tutorials on Tongan language activities of listening, speaking, reading and writing.

 - Teaching Arrangements